aptech/gauss-westerlund-library/README.md

 ### Installing
 **GAUSS 20+**
-The GAUSS Westerlund library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).

-**GAUSS 18+**
-The GAUSS Westerlund library can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:
+The GAUSS Westerlund library can be installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:

 1. Download the zipped folder `westerlundlib_0.1.zip` from the [westerlundlib release page](https://github.com/aptech/gauss-westerlund-library/releases/tag/v0.1.0).
 2. Select **Tools > Install Application** from the main **GAUSS** menu.